 where each $A_n\in\bG$, each $V_n\in\mathbf{\Delta}_{1+\xi}^0(Z)$, the $V_n$ are pairwise disjoint, and $\bigcup_{n\in\omega}V_n=Z$.
 A set in this form is called a \emph{partitioned union} of sets in $\bG$. \end{definition}

 Notice that the sets $V_n$ in the above definition are not required to be non-empty.
-The following simple lemma, whose proof is left to the reader, collects the most basic facts about partitioned unions.
+The following proposition, whose straightforward proof is left to the reader, collects the most basic facts about partitioned unions.